University of New Brunswick Faculty of Law

 The assessment GPA is calculated based on a discounting, 15% when 90 credit hours of academic level courses are complete and 25% when 120 academic level courses are complete. - removal of the lowest discounted grades.
 Regular applicants are initially selected using an admissions index, calculated using the applicant's LSAT score (40 percent) and the GPA (60 percent).
 However, because the number of similarly qualified applicants is invariably high, we conduct a supplementary review of all files.

-In establishing this category, UNB Law seeks to increase access to legal education and the legal profession by persons who have limited academic credentials but distinctive and sustained life achievement.
+In establishing the Discretionary category, UNB Law seeks to increase access to legal education and the legal profession by persons who have limited academic credentials but distinctive and sustained life achievement.
 The goal is to enhance the opportunity for disadvantaged groups to acquire legal assistance from members of their own group and to increase the social and cultural diversity of the student body and the legal profession.

 Learn more about admission at UNB Law